yogeshhegde/processor-sdk-doc/source/devices/AM62X/android/Application_Notes_Android_Bootloader_SD_Card.rst

     sudo picocom -b 115200 -r -l /dev/ttyUSB0

-5. Stop at U-Boot console (interrupt the autoboot countdown) and do below commands to setup Android partition table::
+5. Stop at U-Boot console (interrupt the auto-boot countdown) and do below commands to setup Android partition table::

     env default -f -a; saveenv